v0i4/fizzbuzz/README.md

-# Fizzbuzz
+# The Fizzbuzz Problem

-an elixir solution for a classic test: http://wiki.c2.com/?FizzBuzzTest
+An elixir solution for a classic test: http://wiki.c2.com/?FizzBuzzTest *with no conditional logic

+"Write a function that takes three arguments.
+If the first two are zero, return “FizzBuzz.”
+If the first is zero, return “Fizz.”
+If the second is zero, return “Buzz.”
+Otherwise return the third argument.
+The operator rem(a, b) returns the remainder after dividing a by b.
+Write a function that takes a single integer (n) and calls the function in the previ- ous exercise, passing it rem(n,3), rem(n,5), and n.
+Call it seven times with the arguments 10, 11, 12, and so on.
+You should get “Buzz, 11, Fizz, 13, 14, FizzBuzz, 16"

 ## Installation